-When will the iPhone X2 launch?
-What new features will it have?
-And will it still have a notch.
-Let's investigate what we expect from Apple in 2018.
+So what new features will the iPhone 11 have, and will it still have a notch?
+Let's investigate what we expect from Apple's next flagship iPhone.

 Cut to the chase